jrenaud90/TidalPy/Documentation/structures_x/worlds/worlds.md

 ## Binary Serialization

 A `LayeredWorld` (and `GasGiantWorld`) serializes its `BaseWorld` fields and a layer count, then each layer's own complete binary record in index order.
 Because each layer recursively serializes its attached material EOS, rheology, viscosity, partial-melt, cooling, and radiogenics models (see [Binary serialization](../../utilities_x/binary_x.md)), a single `save_binary` / `load_binary` round-trips the entire world graph: no Python reconstruction step is needed.
 On load, each layer is rebuilt as the correct concrete subclass via the layer binary-dispatch factory (`c_layer_from_binary`).

-The record is the structure alone: the tide model and its configuration, the pinned solver settings (`get_solver_defaults`), and every solved result are not in it and are set or recomputed after a load.
+The record also carries every setting that changes a result, so a loaded world computes what the saved one did:

+- Every world type: the tide model and its configuration (`get_tide_config()`: degrees, truncations, Love method, `love_fixed_q`, `love_fixed_dt`, `layer_tidal_heating`).
+- `LayeredWorld` and `GasGiantWorld`: the spin model's `moment_of_inertia_factor` and the pinned solver settings (`get_solver_defaults()`).
+- `StarWorld`: the luminosity model.

+Solved state is not saved: the EOS profile, Love numbers, and tide results are recomputed with `solve_eos` and `calc_tides` after a load.
+Loading into an existing world replaces all of these, so a record saved without a tide model leaves the world without one.

 ```python
 world.save_binary("earth.tpyb")